aviihs/15daysCode/13-Hangman/README.md

 ---

 ## 🌟 Overview
-This **Text Scrambler 2.0** is an upgraded version of the previous scrambler game with enhanced features!
+This **Hangman** is an upgraded version of the previous scrambler game with enhanced features!
 Built using **HTML, CSS, and JavaScript**, it provides a more engaging experience by introducing **difficulty levels, score tracking, and improved UI animations**.

 ---